Follow Me On

 That was not the only request I received.
-Over the past twenty-three years I have received invitations from students, faculty, and groups everywhere, to appear and tell my story.
+Over the past twenty-three years I have received international invitations from students, faculty, and groups to appear and tell my story.

 I would welcome the opportunity to speak to your group as well.
 If you wish, in honor of my dear father, Him Bun, who loved the Cambodian classical ballet, I will also perform the Cambodian classical dance called the "Blessing Dance”.

 When I came to America, I felt a strong urge to preserve Cambodian culture.
 It is estimated that about 90% of Cambodian artists perished during the Khmer Rouge regime.
 In 1982, at age 17, I organized a meeting with Cambodian students at Cleveland high school in Portland, Oregon, to discuss what we could do.
 As refugees with limited means, and without access to Cambodian goods, we created costumes from whatever was available to us.
 The following year we performed a Cambodian classical dance called robam jchun por ["The Blessing Dance"] during Cleveland’s Asian Week.